ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/customizing-results-order.markdown

 {CODE static_sorting3@Indexes\CustomizingResultsOrder.cs /}

 So, by default it will sort on `UnitsInStock` as it was a string.
-By specifing `Sort(x => x.UnitsInStock, SortOptions.Int)` in the index definition, we inidicate that the sort order should be in a numerical order.
+By specifying `Sort(x => x.UnitsInStock, SortOptions.Int)` in the index definition, we indicate that the sort order should be in a numerical order.

 ## Collation support